gladly/sidekick-ios-sdk/README.md

 ## FAQ
 What are the differences between the two release bundles?
   - `GladlySidekick.framework.<version>.zip` contains code for both ARM and x84_64 architectures so it can be run on the physical iPhone and in the XCode simulator respectively.
-However, unused architectures may need to be removed before deploying to the App Store.
+However, unused architectures need to be removed before deploying to the App Store.
+This can be done by adding an additional build step.
   - `GladlySidekick.xcframework.<version>.zip` is supported by XCode 11 and up.
-It is the latest code distribution format and can simplify the process of developing and releasing applications by adding support for multiple platforms and architectures.
-There is also no need to strip unused architectures when deploying to the App Store.
+It is the latest code distribution format released by Apple and can simplify the process of developing and releasing applications by adding support for multiple platforms and architectures.
+This bundle also contains code for both ARM and x84_64 architectures but XCode will automatically remove unused architectures when building.

 Which release bundle should I use?
   - If you are developing using XCode 11 or newer, we recommend using `GladlySidekick.xcframework.<version>.zip`.